 Apparently, today’s trendy Western food bowls trace their origin to the Buddha bowl, the earliest reference to which has been attributed to Martha Stewart in a book published in 2013.

 “With whole grains, plant proteins, and vegetables, this is the ideal vegan one-bowl dish,” claim the editors.“Why Do We Keep Calling Things Buddha Bowls?” in Healthyish

 That’s right.
 Despite the reference to an Asian religious leader, Buddha bowls are unrelated to Buddha and his teachings.

 In the same linked article, I also found the answer to an earlier question as to whether food bowl ingredients are chosen because they taste good together or because they look good together.
 With Buddha bowls, it’s the latter.
 It’s about optics justified by some murky claim that “The more varied the color in the food that you eat, the more nutrients you’re getting.”

 According to The Veganary, while Martha Stewart may have been the first to coin the term Buddha Bowl, it has been around longer.
 Hippie Bowls, Macro Bowls or just plain Grain Bowls were appellations they went by over the years.

 My Just One Bowl project

 So, after discovering that the food bowl trend has very little to do with the food bowl recipes I had in mind, will I still push through with my project?
-The truth is, it already exists here and here.
-The question is whether I want to gather all that and put them in a standalone blog.
-I have no answer yet.
+The truth is, it already exists.
+The question is whether I want to put all that in a standalone blog.
+I haven’t decided yet.